tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_6.md

         }
 ```
 This function use the storage to retrieve a triple of the snapshotId, the related eventId and the snapshot itself, serialized as json.
+Note that the snapshot may be cached in memory, so that the deserialization is done only once.

-To get the current state of an aggregate we need to get the last snapshot and the events that are after the snapshot:
+To get the current state of an aggregate we need to get the last snapshot and the events that are after the snapshot.

+Here is an older version of how to get the state:

 ```Fsharp
     let inline getState<'A, 'E